harshjayprakash/hx-blok/Readme.md

 > [!NOTE]
 > As this is an experiment without a clear roadmap, this program will likely always be in
 > the developing stage.
 There will not be a deployed executable file.
+This program
+> contains absolutely no warranty.

 ## Usage